amaurybsouza/devops-cheatsheet/README.md

 ## `DevOps cheatsheet`

-DevOps cheatsheet is a list with the most commonly and used commands for easy reference around DevOps tools on daily basis.
+The DevOps cheat sheet is a list with the most commonly and used commands for easy reference around DevOps tools on daily basis.

 ## `Contributing`
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.